bvoight/mutvar_fwdRegr/README.md

 ./auto_finalmodel_CV.pl 0 A-T 00_AT ratefiles modelfiles
 ````

+Output are placed in the specified output directory (e.e., 00_AC, 00_AG, etc.).

 File output produced: (X and Y are placeholders for nucleotides, e.g. C-A or C-T or A-C, etc.)

 *.Rout: raw output from the given model_picker.R run